 “A Psychotherapist Sings in Aotearoa”, the book at the top of the web page, has been reviewed as

 "The best book of its kind to come out of Aotearoa-do not miss this book" (George Sweet, New Zealand counsellor and consultant)

 The book was published in 2001.
 It is a textbook in counsellor training programmes, is held in some tertiary institution libraries here and overseas and contains innovative perspectives for therapists and other health related professionals.

 This book sold out by 2013 but Roy is able to loan a copy to you

 Published by Caroy Publications, 31 Sunset Parade, Plimmerton, Mana, New Zealand

 *Roy's published papers, journal articles and guides to chapters he has contributed to books are available on request from firstname.lastname@example.org

 Roy has been an invited speaker at World Congress for Psychotherapy events.
-He was a keynote speaker at the Psychotherapy and Counselling Federation of Australia Association conference (Melbourne 2012) and in 2013 at the conference for the Association for Somatic Psychotherapy in Australia.
+He has been a keynote speaker at a Psychotherapy and Counselling Federation of Australia Association conference and at a conference for the Association for Somatic Psychotherapy in Australia.